ttu/ttu.github.io/_posts/2023-2-20-servers-handling-requests.md

 ---
 layout: post
-title: How do servers handle multiple requests simultaneously (Python, WSGI, Gunicorn)?
+title: How Do Servers Handle Multiple Requests Simultaneously (Python, WSGI, Gunicorn)?
 excerpt: Understanding how different servers handle simultaneous requests.
 ---
 Servers can handle requests in different ways, utilizing threads or processes.
 Some examples include: